luyanakat/Go-Bot-Facebook/README.md

 - Run in terminal `ngrok http your_port`

-* Note: Remeber to change your token
+* Note: Remember to change your token